k-Surani/Hello-World/README.md

 # Hello-World
 This is Surani.
-Jus ttrying out GitHub...3 years after creating the account :)
+Just trying out GitHub...3 years after creating the account :)